parse-community/parse-server-fs-adapter/README.md

 })

 //This can take awhile depending on how many files and how larger they are.
-It will attempt to rotate the key of all files in your filesSubDirectory const {rotated, notRotated} =  await api.filesAdapter.rotateFileKey();
+It will attempt to rotate the key of all files in your filesSubDirectory
+//It is not recommended to do this on the production server, deploy a development server to complete the process. const {rotated, notRotated} =  await api.filesAdapter.rotateFileKey();
 console.log('Files rotated to newKey: ' + rotated);
 console.log('Files that couldn't be rotated to newKey: ' + notRotated);
 ```

+After successfully rotating your key, you should change the `fileKey` to `newKey` on your production server and then restart the server.

 #### Files were previously encrypted with `oldKey` and you want to encrypt with `newKey`